-In designing a septic system, it is assumed that there are two people per bedroom in a house and that each resident produces a certain litres of of wastewater a day.
+In designing a septic system, it is assumed that there are two people per bedroom in a house and that each resident produces a certain liters of wastewater a day.
 Therefore, a septic system is designed to handle a certain flow rate of waste per day per bedroom.

-In areas where the location of septic tank has a seasonal high water table or a restrictive layer such as hard rock, he tank should be designed and constructed with such information in mind.
+In areas where the location of the septic tank has a seasonal high water table or a restrictive layer such as hard rock, the tank should be designed and constructed with such information in mind.